Conversational End-to-End TTS for Voice Agent: Introduction

 \section{Introduction}

-Text to speech (TTS) has been playing an increasingly important role in human-machine conversation, enabling the machine to talk with users.
-However, the existing TTS technologies still cannot achieve satisfying performance and immersive experience in conversation-oriented tasks, which needs more human-like and more natural speech with conversational speaking style adapting to conversational context.
-In order to build a high quality conversational TTS system, it is crucial to solve two main problems: 1) an effective method of developing a conversational speech corpus, and 2) a high performance TTS model of capturing rich prosody in conversation.
+Text to speech (TTS) has been playing an increasingly important role in human-machine conversation \cite{rojc2014tts}, enabling the machine to talk with users.
+However, the existing TTS technologies still cannot achieve satisfying performance and immersive experience in conversation-oriented tasks.
+It still desires more human-like natural speech with conversational speaking style adapting to specific conversational context.
+In order to build a high quality conversational TTS system, at least two problems need to be solved: 1) an effective method of developing a conversational speech corpus, and 2) a high performance TTS model of capturing rich prosody in conversations.

 A standard corpus is usually composed of well-designed transcripts and high-quality recordings.
-This kind of corpus mostly requires the speaker to speak every single utterance using reading style consistently.
+This kind of corpus mostly requires the speaker to speak every single utterance in a consistent reading style.
 Hence it is difficult for the speaker to read context-aware conversational transcripts with natural conversation-style prosody under this recording scheme.
 In \cite{husin2011creating}, the corpus is built by letting two speakers freely discuss a topic to present real spontaneous conversational speaking style.
 But it also brings other problems, such as the unclear pronunciation, over-disfluent prosody and background noise, which may aggravate the difficulty of data annotation and modeling.
 To alleviate these problems, in this paper, we propose a new scheme for building spontaneous conversational corpus, which consists of three steps: scene and dialogue design, recording in the form of performance and transcribing.
-By combining reading style recording scheme and the free talk scheme in \cite{husin2011creating}, it becomes more effective to build a corpus with clear pronunciation, high audio quality and spontaneous conversational speaking style.
+By combining the reading style recording scheme and the free talk scheme in \cite{husin2011creating}, it becomes more effective to build a conversation corpus with clear pronunciation, high audio quality and spontaneous conversational speaking style.